b-jesch/skin.estuary.modv2/README.md

   * show PVR SIG and SNR flags only when LiveTV or Radio is playing
   * fix content paths of pvr widgets (home screen)
   * remove obsolete DialogFavourites.xml
+  * fade out extended progress bar when music visualisation is active
+  * some seasonal backgrounds changed

 - .1